Accident Involving a Car Seat?

 Injured In An Auto Accident?

 The car seat laws in PA are established for the safety of everyone on the roads, unfortunately, accidents do still occur every day.
 Edith Pearce, the founder of The Pearce Law Firm is not your typical lawyer.
 A parent herself, she knows how difficult it is to keep your children safe when driving them to all over Philadelphia and New Jersey.
 She is a caring and personable attorney, who will give you advice about your automobile accident or personal injury case.
 We hope you don’t need us.
-But we ready to help you in your time of need.
-Call us today for a free consultation: 215-557-8686.
+But we are ready to help you in your time of need.
+If you’ve been involved in a car accident, don’t hesitate to contact a car accident lawyer in Philadelphia today for a free consultation: 215-557-8686.

 You may also be interested in…